Blocking sets, minimal codes and trifferent codes: Linear trifferent codes

 \subsection{Explicit construction}

 The explicit construction outlined in Section~\ref{sec:explicit} gives us an affine $2$-blocking set in $\mathbb{F}_3^k$ of size $8ck + 1$.
 This gives us an explicit construction of linear trifferent codes of length $n$ and dimension at least $\frac{n}{4c}$ because the construction is from a strong blocking set, and hence a union of lines through the origin.
 The best constant $c$ that we get from~\cite{abdn2022} is not good enough to improve the construction from~\cite{wx2001}, which has size dimension $n/112$.
 However, the construction in~\cite{bartoli2021small} does manage to improve the state of the art for $q = 3$.
-In particular, Corollary 3.3 in~\cite{bartoli2021small} (with $q_0 = 3$) implies that there is an explicit construction of strong blocking sets of size at most $240 k_i/7$ in $\mathrm{PG}(k - 1, q)$, for an infinite sequence of $\{k_i\}_{i \geq 1}$ (see~\cite[Theorem 3.2]{bartoli2021small} for the exact value of $k_i$).
-Therefore, we get an explicit construction of linear trifferent codes of length $n_i \leq 240 k_i/7$ and dimension $k_i$, thus proving Theorem~\ref{thm:explicit_trifferent}.
+In particular, Corollary 3.3 in~\cite{bartoli2021small} (with $q_0 = 3$) implies that there is an explicit construction of strong blocking sets of size at most $48 k_i$ in $\mathrm{PG}(k - 1, q)$, for an infinite sequence of $\{k_i\}_{i \geq 1}$ (see~\cite[Theorem 3.2]{bartoli2021small} for the exact value of $k_i$).
+Therefore, we get an explicit construction of linear trifferent codes of length $n_i \leq 48 k_i$ and dimension $k_i$.
+We now improve this explicit construction by computing $T_L(n)$ for some small values of $n$.
+For fixed dimension $k$, the minimum size of a symmetric $2$-blocking set in $\F_3^k$ can be found using integer linear programming: